vohi/minicoin/README.md

 ## Executing Jobs

-Jobs are executed using the `run_on.sh` shell script.
+Jobs are executed using the `minicoin run` command.

-`$ ./run_on.sh ubuntu1804 test -- p1 p2 p3`
+`$ minicoin run ubuntu1804 test -- p1 p2 p3`

 This starts the `ubuntu1804` machine if it's not already running, uploads the `jobs/test` subdirectory to the machine, and then runs the `main.sh` script (if the guest is Linux or Mac; on Windows the `main.cmd` script).

-Any parameters after the double dash `--` will be passed on to the `main` script.
+The current directory, and any parameters after the double dash `--` will be passed on to the `main` script.

-Output from the script will be directed to time-stamped log files in the `.logs` subdirectory, one for stdout and one for stderr with a `latest` symlink for the currnet run.
+If multiple machines are used, then output from the job will be directed to time-stamped log files in the `.logs` subdirectory of the minicoin clone.
+There will be one for stdout and one for stderr, with a `latest` symlink the last run.
 Use `tail -f` to see the output while the script is running, e.g

 `$ tail -f .logs/test-ubuntu1804-latest.log`
 `$ tail -f .logs/test-error-ubuntu1804-latest.log`